-Original Medicare (Parts A and B) covers many of your health care needs, from doctor’s visits to hospitalization — but it does not cover all of your health care costs.
-In fact, you may pay a percentage, on average 20%, of the costs if you need surgery or if you have other significant health issues, and that can add up.
+Original Medicare (Parts A and B) covers many of your health care needs, from doctor’s visits to hospitalization, but it doesn’t cover all of your health care costs.
+You may pay a percentage, on average 20%, of the costs if you need surgery or have other significant health issues, which can add up.

-The other type of plan is Medicare Supplement Insurance, also called Medigap, plans are administered by private insurance companies, rather than by the government.
-But their purpose is different: They fill in the “gaps” of Original Medicare, paying out on copays, coinsurance, and deductibles when these are not covered by Original Medicare.
+- Medicare Supplement Insurance, also called Medigap, plans are administered by private insurance companies rather than by the government.
+But their purpose is different: They fill in the “gaps” of Original Medicare coverage, paying out on copays, coinsurance, and deductibles when these aren’t covered by Original Medicare.

-You can’t sign up for both of these policies: If you have Medicare Advantage, it becomes your primary coverage and is an all-in-one policy that should cover the majority of your health care needs.
-Medicare Supplement Insurance, however, pays secondary to your Original Medicare, and it features a separate premium.
+You can’t sign up for both of these policies: If you have a Medicare Advantage Plan, it becomes your primary coverage and is an all-in-one policy that should cover the majority of your medical care needs.
+A Medigap policy pays secondary to your Original Medicare coverage, and it features a separate monthly premium.

-What's the difference between Medicare Advantage and Medicare Supplement Insurance Plans?
+What's the Difference Between Medicare Advantage vs. Medicare Supplement Insurance Plans?

 Let’s take a deeper dive into the difference between these two plans.
-Although they are sometimes mistaken for one another, they are fundamentally different.
+Although they’re sometimes mistaken for one another, they’re fundamentally different.

 Medicare Advantage has the following characteristics:

 - It’s an alternative delivery system for Original Medicare, not a Medicare supplement plan.
 But you need to be enrolled in Medicare Part A and B to join a Medicare Advantage Plan.

-- It’s administered by private insurance companies that have been approved by the government’s Medicare agency.
+- It’s administered by health insurers that have been approved by the government’s Medicare agency.
 Each company may offer different coverages at a different price point.

-- You will continue to receive the benefits of Medicare Part A (hospital and skilled nursing care, and home health care) and Part B (many outpatient services, as well as ambulance, clinical research, and mental health costs).
+- You’ll continue to receive the benefits of Original Medicare, both Medicare Part A (hospital and skilled nursing care, and home health care) and Part B (many outpatient services as well as ambulance, clinical research, and mental health costs).

 - Often, Medicare Advantage Plans include extra benefits like prescription drug coverage, as well as vision, dental, hearing, and even some gym memberships.

-- It is a supplement to Original Medicare — you need to have Original Medicare in place in order to sign up for Medigap.
+- It’s a supplement plan to Original Medicare.
+You need to have Original Medicare in place to buy a Medigap policy.

-- There are ten existing Medigap plans, indicated by a letter (i.e., Plan A, B, C and so on).
-They are administered by private insurance companies, but coverage is fairly standard within each plan.
+- There are 10 existing Medigap plans, indicated by a letter like Plan A, B, C, and so on.
+They’re administered by private insurancers, but coverage is pretty standard within each plan.

-- You will still receive Medicare Parts A and B. Medicare Supplement Insurance will pick up some (but not all) of the costs associated with these Parts.
-Select plans may also feature additional coverage outside of your region and even outside of the U.S. — so it’s worth considering if you travel frequently.
-Part D coverage is not available with Supplemental Insurance, so you will need to purchase a stand alone drug plan if you want that coverage.
+- You’ll still receive Original Medicare Parts A and B. A Medigap policy will pick up some ― but not all ― of the costs associated with these Parts.
+Select plans may also feature additional coverage outside of your region and even outside of the United States, so it’s worth considering if you travel frequently.
+Supplement insurance plans don’t include Part D prescription drug coverage, so you’ll need to purchase a standalone Part D plan if you want that coverage.

 |Medicare Supplement (Medigap) Insurance||Medicare Advantage|